 The Sigma 100-400mm is part of Sigma’s Contemporary lineup.
 This line was meant to be generally consumer focused, and as such I didn’t really expect a lot with regards to fit and finish.
 However, the Sigma impresses given the low cost.
 While I’m sure there are some cost-cutting measures in the lens, the outer design is gorgeous.
-The exterior is constructed primarily with smooth matte finish plastics making up the exterior construction, but there’s definitely some sort of metal substructure to the lens, and the mount is metal.
-The lens fits right in with Sigma’s more recent lens design philosophy, I think it looks fantastic.
+The exterior is constructed primarily with smooth matte finish plastics, but there’s definitely some sort of metal substructure to the lens, and the mount is metal.
+The lens fits right in with Sigma’s more recent lens design philosophy, and I think it looks fantastic.
 The lens has a rubber gasket to seal around the lens mount, but there are no other obvious signs of weather sealing.
 The overall construction of the lens feels solid and more robust than the typical consumer zoom, though without taking apart the lens, I can’t comment on the quality of the internal construction.

 With the slightly slower aperture range of f/5-6.3, the lens is more compact than your typical 100-400, and it ends up being similar in size to most 70-200mm lenses, and weight is a bit lighter than a 70-200mm f/2.8.
 The Sigma 100-400mm is 7.2″ long and weighs about 2.5 lbs (1160g).
 Compared to the Sony 100-400mm at 8.1″ long and a bit over 3 lbs (1395g), the Sigma is rather compact for this focal range.
 The front element takes fairly small 67mm filters, which is great.
 It’s not a lightweight lens, but for its focal range, it’s definitely on the lighter side.